Just like regular sunglasses, polarised sunglasses protect your eyes from UV.

 The best polarised sunglasses test

 Polarised lenses look pretty similar to regular ones.

-Here's two handy ways to make sure your lenses are legit.
+Here's three handy ways to make sure your lenses are legit.